mowrilo/algorithms-and-ds/README.md

-# algorithms-and_ds
+# Algorithms and Data Structures

-Implementation of classic algorithms and data structures
+Implementation of some classic algorithms and data structures.

+Date of creation: September 16, 2018.

+List of algorithms implemented so far:

+## Sorting
+- Insertion sort
+- Merge sort